algorithmiaio/dev-center/_pages/clients/c_sharp_net.md

 A single algorithm may have different input and output types, or accept multiple types of input, so consult the algorithm’s description for usage examples specific to that algorithm.
 {: .notice-info}

+#### Specifying an On-Premises Endpoint
+This .NET Client also works for customers running the [Algorithmia platform on-premises with CODEX](https://algorithmia.com/enterprise).
+You can specify the API endpoint when you create the client object.

+{% highlight csharp %}
+var client = new Algorithmia.Client("YOUR_API_KEY", "https://mylocalendpoint);
+{% endhighlight %}

+Alternately, you can ensure that each of your servers interacting with CODEX have an environment variable named `ALGORITHMIA_API` and the client will use it.
+The fallback API endpoint is always the hosted Algorithmia marketplace service at https://api.algorithmia.com/.

 #### Additional information
 You can find out more about the .NET Client from the [GitHub repo](https://github.com/algorithmiaio/algorithmia-c-sharp).
 You can also find our [API Specification](http://docs.algorithmia.com/) available for all of the APIs that are available on the Algorithmia platform.